shoal/RPi_Incubator/README.md

 General Design
 -------------
-In general, there is a sensor input pin (set where the Python code calls the Adafruit_DHT executable), a fault output (when condition exceed extremes), and temp/humidity outputs (to turn the temp/humidity up/down).
+In general, there is a sensor input pin (set where the Python code calls the Adafruit_DHT executable), a fault output (when condition exceed extremes), and temp output (to turn the temp up/down).
 The outputs are all binary (on/off), although I use relays, which can be on-on.

 In my design, the GPIO output pins are connected to ULN2030 darlington drivers (ie relay drivers) which drive relays.
 The temperature relay turns on/off a light bulb (currently assuming room temperature is lower than incubator temperature).
-The humidity control part is yet to be seriously designed, but short term it will turn on an extractor fan if the humidity is too high, and a different fan blows air over a damp sponge if it is too dry.
 The alarm shines an LED, but an airhorn would be better :)

+There is currently no humidity control (it was there, but got removed).
+At the moment I'll use a 'calibrated' wet sponge.
+If I want to increase the humidity, I'll add another one.

+It is recommended that fans are wired in 'always on' to gently keep the air moving around the incubator to prevent temp/humidity traps.

+My design uses a simple light bulb on/off to control the temperature.
+The PID controller would allow for much finer control of the temperature, but I haven't found it necessary.

 TODO